What is the daily schedule like?

 Is the yoga just for the mums?

 Generally, yes.
 This is your time for yourself.
 Serious yoga is a treat for any mum and our aim on the retreat is for you to focus, heal and purify.
-On the first day we do tend to take it slowly and not try to separate the kids from the mums if they're feeling anxious.
-This is why we have the first 'playful yoga' class on Monday afternoon for mums and kids/babies.
-From Tuesday the yoga is just for the mums.
-If the children are old enough we organise some kids yoga for them and they generally have this in the evenings while the mums are finishing dinner calmly.
+If the children are old enough we organise some kids yoga for them and they generally have this in the evenings while the mums are finishing dinner.

 Is there a fridge to store milk?

-Yes, each house has a fridge for the use of mums where it wouldn’t be a problem to store breastmilk.
-Also you can heat water and prepare formula no problem.
-They are all very homely villas with workable kitchens.
+Yes, each house has a fridge for the use of mums where you can store fresh milk or breastmilk.
+Also you can heat water and prepare formula.
+They are homely villas with workable kitchens.

 How old should my baby be?